dnagenotek/policy/source/includes/_systems_access_policy.md

 ## Unique User Identification

 * Access to the DNA Genotek Platform systems and applications is controlled by requiring unique User Login ID’s and passwords for each individual user and developer.
-* Passwords requirements mandate strong password controls (see below).
+* Password requirements mandate strong password controls (see below).
 * Passwords are not displayed at any time and are not transmitted or stored in plain text.
 * Default accounts on all production systems, including root, are disabled.
 * Shared accounts are not allowed within DNA Genotek systems or networks.